Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Evaluation

 \subsection{RQ3: Distinction and Roles of Single-API and Multi-API Data}

-\parabf{Design.}To better investigate the impact of single-API and multi-API data, we conducted both quantitative and qualitative experiments.
+\parabf{Design.} To better investigate the impact of single-API and multi-API data, we conducted both quantitative and qualitative experiments.
 For the quantitative study, all multi-API samples were removed from the original 8,000-sample dataset to assess their effect on fine-tuning performance.
+Additionally, all single-API samples were also excluded, allowing us to examine the impact of a dataset composed solely of multi-API samples.
 For the qualitative study, the 1,600 multi-API samples and 6,400 single-API samples were partitioned into three groups, each containing 100 randomly selected single-API and multi-API samples.
 The sampling process was strictly random to ensure unbiased representativeness.

 \textbf{Investigating the Impact of Removing Multi-API Data on Model Fine-Tuning.} We selected the best-performing model, \qwentwo-7B, and fine-tuned it on the dataset with multi-API data removed, in order to investigate the impact of multi-API data.